 Sea of Galilee

-The Sea fo Galilee, also called Lake Tiberias or Kinneret, is clearly not a sea but a freshwater lake, with Israel and Syria (Golan Heights) as riparians, on the western and eastern half respectively.
+The Sea of Galilee, a sweetwater lake also called Sea/Lake Tiberias or Kinneret, is clearly not a sea but a freshwater lake, with Israel and Syria (Golan Heights) as riparians, on the western and eastern half respectively.
 The natural outlet of the lake in the south is dammed at Degania to most of the water from leaving the lake, turning the lake in a huge reservoir.
 The water is then diverted into the National Water Carrier [create page], a network of pipes, canals an pumping stations, and carried outside the Jordan River basin, towards the Israeli coastal plain and the northern Negev desert; growing demand in these areas lead to over-pumping, threatening the sustainability of this freshwater body but also leaving no water for other riparian users.

 Lower Jordan sub basin